podtato-head/podtato-head/ROADMAP.md

 The application will be split up into multiple components to depict a microservice architecture.
 Based on this, more sophisticated deployment scenarios can be represented.
 A possible approach for this is already implemented in the "microservice"-branch of the podtato-head repository.

+**Building more complex scenarios**
+In the future, the application will also contain stateful workloads, which makes the demonstration of more complex scenario possible.

 **Automated testing of the provided samples**

 This should ensure that the provided deployment mechanisms work but also provide real-world examples for their automation.